tildeee/oo-ride-share/README.md

 Create a diagram that describes how each of these classes and methods (messages) will interact with one another as well as the CSV files.

 ### Setup
-1. You will fork this repository in GitHub
+1. Fork this repository in GitHub
-1. You will git clone the repository to your computer
+1. Clone the repository to your computer
 1. Create/copy a rakefile to run your tests
 1. Create a spec helper file to load your classes and start up simple coverage
 1. Create a test to check the instantiation of one of your object types (**RED**)